frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Except for Shift, there are no modifiers on the alpha layer.
 To access them, use the SYMS or EDIT layer, hold the modifiers down, then release the layer key.
 (This is a bit like Callum mods except it doesn't use one-shots.)

-There are a number of combos on this layer, defined with a bunch of macros to reduce boilerplate.
-I have a userspace implementation called "[comboroll](docs/comborolls.md)" to avoid timing issues with QMK's overlapping combos.
-See `combo_defs.h` for combo definitions.

-This layout works best with comborolls as described at the link above.
+This layout works best with [comborolls](docs/comborolls.md).
 I recommend at a minimum setting up a combo for ER on the right hand.
-If that works out, add SP, ES, ED, and VE, then consider the rest of the combos in the [comborolls](docs/comborolls.md) note.
+If that works out, add SP, ES, ED, and VE, then consider the rest of the comborolls at the link.

 ### SYMS